heremaps/xyz-documentation/docs/cli/cli.md

 ```
 here xyz upload -f file.geojson -p treatment
 ```
-Uploads data and adds an existing property as tag for which the values are returned as the values of the tag
+Uploads data and adds the value of the selected featyre property as tag.
+These tags can be used to filter data when querying the HERE XYZ API.

 ###### Response